 ESDM training is offered to clinical psychology interns and postdoctoral fellows at the Duke Center for Autism.
 The Center also offers occasional ESDM workshops to the broader community.
 The workshop is described below.
 Registration for future workshops will be posted on this website.
+Persons interested in receiving ESDM training can find out more information here.

 The Early Start Denver Model (ESDM) is a comprehensive, naturalistic developmental behavioral early intervention approach designed by Drs.
 Sally Rogers and Geraldine Dawson for children ages 12 to 60 months who are diagnosed with or at risk for autism spectrum disorder (ASD).
 The model uses the knowledge of how typical children develop and learn and the ways in which ASD affects early development in order to improve developmental outcomes for children with ASD.
 The goals of ESDM are to reduce the severity of ASD symptoms in young children and to accelerate children’s developmental rates in multiple domains, including cognitive, social-emotional, adaptive, and language skills.
 ESDM is a manualized intervention and is comprised of a curriculum, a set of teaching practices that are based on naturalistic developmental applied behavior analysis principles, and a fidelity measure.